sonic-pi-net/sonic-pi/BUILD-LINUX.md

 * Check your current Qt version with `qmake --version`.
 * If it is too old (see dependency list above) you should find a way to update `Qt` before going to the build step.

-3. The main repositories may not have a recent enough version of Elixir.
-If this is the case, you can install it via **one** of the following methods:

-* Run `app/pi-install-elixir.sh` to install it using [ASDF](https://github.com/asdf-vm/asdf)
-* Get newer packaged versions of Elixir from [Erlang Solutions' repository](https://www.erlang-solutions.com/downloads/) (though installing packages from outside your distros main repository is at your own risk!)
-* Build and install it yourself

-There is an Audinux Copr [repository](https://copr.fedorainfracloud.org/coprs/ycollet/audinux/package/sonic-pi/) with Sonic Pi.

 ## 2. Preparing the Build